-Power Mode Activation Steps Extended Sleep SYS_CTRL_REG[RET_SYSRAM] = 1; SCB->SCR = 1<<2; enables the SLEEPDEEP bit on the Sys- tem Control Register of the ARM CPU
+Power Mode Activation Steps Extended Sleep SYS_CTRL_REG[RET_SYSRAM] = 1; SCB->SCR = 1<<2; enables the SLEEPDEEP bit on the Sys- tem Control Register of the ARM CPU Deep Sleep SCB->SCR = 1<<2; enables the SLEEPDEEP bit on the Sys- tem Control Register of the ARM CPU

 However, the above Power modes which involve power gating do not turn off all power domains automatically.
-Certain power domains need to be powered off prior to activating the Extended Sleep mode.
-The following table summarizes the effect of the Extended Sleep mode activation with regards to specific power domains.
+Certain power domains need to be powered off prior to activating the Extended Sleep or Deep Sleep modes.
+The following table summarizes the effect of the Extended/Deep Sleep mode activation with regards to specific power domains.

-Power Mode PD_SYS PD_PER PD_DBG PD_RAD PD_RRx PD_SR Analog Extended Automati- Must be pro- Automati- Must be pro- Must be pro- Automati- Automati- Sleep cally OFF grammed cally OFF grammed grammed cally ON cally OFF
+Power Mode PD_SYS PD_PER PD_DBG PD_RAD PD_RRx PD_SR Analog Extended Automati- Must be pro- Automati- Must be pro- Must be pro- Automati- Automati- Sleep cally OFF grammed cally OFF grammed grammed cally ON cally OFF Deep Automati- Must be pro- Automati- Must be pro- Must be pro- Automati- Automati- Sleep cally OFF grammed\ cally OFF grammed grammed cally OFF cally OFF

 The "Analog" column in Table 9 refers to the Bandgap, the DC-DC converter, the XTAL16M oscillator, the RC oscillators, the ADC and the respective LDOs.
-These blocks are not part of a single power domain but the HW will turn them off upon activation of the Extended Sleep mode.
+These blocks are not part of a single power domain but the HW will turn them off upon activation of either the Extended Sleep or the Deep Sleep mode.